wvanderp/notes/projects/adsb-recever/adsbx-recever.md

 ## software

-it seems like the adsbx client can be ran on any linux.
+it seems like the `adsbx` client can be ran on any Linux.
 <https://github.com/ADSBexchange/feedclient?tab=readme-ov-file>

 ## need